High School Senior Photographer

 Senior portraits are usually taken the summer before your senior year.
 If you want to be in the yearbook, most schools require that your photo be taken before school starts or very early in September.
 I usually begin shooting senior portraits in May and continue through June, July, August, and September.
 Don’t wait too long to schedule!
 I get very busy by August, so I recommend coming in June or July.
 If you must wait and have pictures taken later, we can also take you at any time of the year.
 Just remember, you may not be in the yearbook if you wait.

 Call me at 414-9930 or contact me through the website to schedule your appointment.
 Before you call, please look over my price list and decide what kind of sitting you want to have.
 I have plenty of appointment times in the summer, but they fill up VERY quickly, so call early.
 If you call on August 1, it is very likely that I will not have any appointment times left before school starts!
 So it is important to get scheduled EARLY.

 Do I have to pay something when the pictures are taken

 Yes.
 You must pay a sitting fee when the pictures are taken.
 The sitting fees vary depending on how many outfits you wear for the sitting.

 How much are the sitting fees?

 This is all explained in my price list which I will send to you when you contact me.

 Should I bring my parents along with me when my pictures are taken?

 Yes!
 I have found that bringing a parent (or both parents) along will help you feel more at ease, and will help us to take better photos.
 After all your parents have known you all your life, so we really value their input.
-I will invite your parents into the studio during your sitting if you would like.
-One of the benefits of bringing family members is I offer a substantial discount if you combine a family sitting with your senior portraits.

 How do I look at the photos from my senior portrait session and decide what I want to order?